Perspective | After disappearing in Boston, the Wizards need to rekindle their magic against Indiana

 Yes, Boston’s Jayson Tatum scored 50 points.
 But that game was lost by the tight, flat Wizards every bit as much as it was won by the undermanned but clutch Celtics.

-A win over the Pacers, now back to full strength with the return of Malcolm Brogdon and his 21.6 points per game, would buy the Wizards a meeting with No. 1 seed Philadelphia.
+A win over the Pacers, now closer to full strength with the return of Malcolm Brogdon and his 21.2 points per game, would buy the Wizards a meeting with No. 1 seed Philadelphia.

-Regardless of outcome, long — and I mean l-o-n-g — suffering Wizards fans would love to see the great fierce Russell Westbrook, who was so tame and lifeless in Boston, the elegant explosive Bradley Beal and the new three-headed center take their mega-upset shot at Joel Embiid and Co.
+Regardless of outcome, long — and I mean l-o-n-g — suffering Wizards fans would love to see the great, fierce Russell Westbrook, who was so tame and lifeless in Boston; the elegant, explosive Bradley Beal and the new three-headed center take their mega-upset shot at Joel Embiid and Co.

 After going 3-0 against Washington during the regular season, maybe Philadelphia would be overconfident.
 The last time they met, Moritz Wagner, Deni Avdija and Garrison Mathews got lots of minutes.
-Daniel Gafford and Ish Smith hadn’t arrived.
+Daniel Gafford hadn’t arrived, and Ish Smith wasn’t available.
 That team is gone.

 How will the Wizards be measured?
-After such a boring-yet-exhausting 72-game pandemic regular season,

-how much grit can they summon at home against Indy, just for a chance to display their best selves in a 76ers series they are unlikely to win?
+After such a boring-yet-exhausting 72-game pandemic regular season, how much grit can they summon at home against Indy, just for a chance to display their best selves in a 76ers series they are unlikely to win?

 The Wiz have played so well recently, and have shown so many still-secret weapons, that it would be a shame if back-to-back losses erased the chance to give a good account of themselves as freewheeling underdogs.